 Shredded cabbage will defrost in the refrigerator within 2-3 hours.
 Whereas if you are defrosting cabbage wedges in the fridge you will want to pull them out of the freezer and put them into the fridge the night before you want to use them.

-Lust keep in mind frozen cabbage might not have the same crunch that you get from fresh cabbage.
+Lust keep in mind that frozen cabbage might not have the same crunch that you get from fresh cabbage.

 Alternative: Storing Cabbage in the refrigerator